privacyidea/privacyidea/doc/installation/system/securitymodule.rst

 :ref:`pimanage` contains the instruction how to encrypt the *enckey*

-After starting the server, you can check, if the encryption key is accessable.
+After starting the server, you can check, if the encryption key is accessible.
 To do so run::

     privacyidea -U <yourserver> --admin=<youradmin> securitymodule